Verstehe, wann du „sein“ oder „haben“ im Perfekt benutzt

 Exceptions!

-- Some verbs of motion take haben when they are connected with an object: Er hat das Fahrrad gefahren (Akkusativobjekt!)
+- Some movement verbs take haben when they are used with an object: Er hat das Fahrrad gefahren (Akkusativobjekt!)

-- Some verbs can have both, depending on the meaning: Ich habe geschlafen (state) -> Ich bin eingeschlafen (change of state)
+- Some verbs can take both, depending on the meaning: Ich habe geschlafen (Zustand) -> Ich bin eingeschlafen (Zustandsänderung)

 Instruction: Choose the correct answer

-Instruction: Write the sentences in the perfect tense.
-Use the appropriate auxiliary verb (sein or haben) and put the past participle at the end of the sentence.
+Instruction: Write the sentences in the perfect tense and choose the correct auxiliary verb (sein or haben).

 -